Kingdom of the Burgundians: Imperial politics

-In 458 Marjorian invaded Gaul without Ricimer, pushing Theoderic II out of Septimania, and occupied the discontented city of Lyon, apparently apparently Burgundian forces from the city.
+In 458 Marjorian invaded Gaul without Ricimer, pushing Theoderic II out of Septimania, and occupied the discontented city of Lyon, apparently Burgundian forces from the city.
 He was murdered by Ricimer in 461.
 After this, political leadership in the western empire was dominated by the patrician Ricimer, brother-in-law of Gundioc.
 Under Ricimer’s influence, Burgundian control expanded steadily down the Rhône valley.
 Lyon was taken from imperial control during the later 460s, and the Burgundians also pushed south towards the Drôme.
 By this point, Gundioc was recognised not only as king but also as magister militum for Gaul, holding formal Roman military authority.

 In 468, the praetorian prefect of Gaul, Arvandus, notoriously suggested to the Visigothic king Euric that Gaul be divided between Goths and Burgundians — a proposal that modern historians generally see as reflecting the strength of these two federate kingdoms relative to the Italian government.

 Gundioc died around 470, succeeded by his brother Chilperic I. When Visigothic forces moved up the lower Rhône in 471, Chilperic repelled them, beginning a period of intermittent Burgundian–Gothic hostility.
 Fighting also continued on the northern frontier: by the mid-470s Burgundians were active against the Alemanni in the Langres–Besançon–Jura region, eventually incorporating much of Maxima Sequanorum and parts of Lugdunensis I into their sphere.

 In 472, Ricimer–who was by now the son-in-law of the new Western Emperor Anthemius–was plotting with Gundobad to kill his father-in-law; Gundobad beheaded the emperor (apparently personally).
 Ricimer then appointed Olybrius; both died, surprisingly of natural causes, within a few months.
 Gundobad seems then to have succeeded his uncle as Patrician and king-maker, and raised Glycerius to the throne.

 In 474, Burgundian influence over the empire seems to have ended.
 Glycerius was deposed in favour of Julius Nepos, and Gundobad returned to Burgundy.
 At this time or shortly afterwards, the Burgundian kingdom was divided among Gundobad and his brothers, Godigisel, Chilperic II, and Gundomar I.